Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Once your machine is free from coffee residue, you can pour the hot soapy water out of the pot.
 Be careful, because the contents will still be hot.
 Rinse the pot with clean water and towel dry.

 Some experts recommend making a pot of cheap coffee to cover up a possible soap smell or taste in the stainless steel pot.
 Once you pour the coffee out, rinse the pot one more time.
-Now you should have a clean coffee maker.
+Now you should have a clean coffee maker and you can learn how to make tea in your coffee maker for a nice treat.
+Also remember, keeping your coffee maker clean is a great way to prevent your coffee from tasting burnt as well.
+For more useful ways, check out our article on how to stop a coffee maker from burning coffee.

 Do not use any cleaning products on your stainless steel coffee pot while it is plugged in.
 If water interacts with a live appliance, it can cause electrical damage.